bennyz/notes/reading/rust.md

 #### Storing Closures Using Generic Parameters and the Fn Traits

 Going back to the workout generation program, we still have the problem of running the expensive closure twice.
-What we can do, is hold the closure in a `struct` and lazily evalute it (or: memoization).
+What we can do, is hold the closure in a `struct` and lazily evaluate it (or: memoization).

 We need to use the `Fn` trait to specify the closure.
 All closures at least one of: `Fn`, `FnMut`, or `FnOnce`.
 So the generic bound in our case would be: `Fn(u32) -> u32`.